diomac/php-api-rest/README.md

 ```
 Using
 =====
-* 1 - Place an .htaccess file to redirect all routes to the REST API initialization file:
+* 1 - Place an .htaccess file in the root folder of your Rest API (base url), to redirect all routes to the API initialization file.

 Example API folders: